uzerpllp/uzerp-dev-cli/README.md

 $ sudo apt install python3-pip git npm
 ```

-On Ubuntu 20.04, edit your `.bashrc` file to ensure that the path for user-binaries is set by appending the following:
+On Ubuntu you might need edit your `.bashrc` file to ensure that the path for user-binaries is set by appending the following:

 ```
 export PATH="$(systemd-path user-binaries):$PATH"